Maghnie/docs/developers/mqtt-api/guides-and-tutorials/websockets.md

 #### onConnect

 When the client has successfully established a connection, the `onSuccess` event is triggerd and our callback `cb_onConnect` is called.
 The implementation is very simple.
-We sets the status field and tell the client to subscribe to the desired topic.
+We set the status field and tell the client to subscribe to the desired topic.

 ```javascript
 function cb_onConnect() {